zwap-in/sqs-mega-python/README.md

 ## LISTENING TO MESSAGES

 A `SqsListener` object listens to messages from a SQS queue and dispatches them to registered subscribers.
-Each listener is a blocking thread and must be run in its own process or container.
+For example:

 ```python
 from mega.aws.sqs.subscribe import SqsListener